swdee/aic8800-flash-mac/README.md

 * Decide what MAC Address you want to flash, if you are not sure then pick the current one that has been randomly assigned.
 Using `ip addr` to see what this is.

+## Warning

+You can only write the MAC Address twice to the EFUSE of the AIC8800.
+It may have already been burnt once at the factory.

 ## Flash Process